PageSpeed Insights Checker

 Enter a URL

-Turbo PageSpeed Insights Checker
+Turbo PageSpeed Insights

-Page speed insights checker is a free website load test tool for page speed score, page code analysis, and page optimization suggestions To know more about PageSpeed Insights Checker read the full article.
+Page speed insights checker is a free website load test tool for page speed score, page code analysis, and page optimization suggestions To know more about PageSpeed Insights read the full article.

 I wanted to talk you about PageSpeed Insights, a tool which can be used to find issues affecting your website load time, and give you some tips on how you can fix them.
 So when you visit our Google PageSpeed Insights checker tool for website load test.
 You just enter your URL in the field and press submit button.
 It'll give you a score out of 100, and highlight any problem areas with your site.
 The focus of this tool is to point out issues which, if fixed, would improve your site’s overall load time and make your users happier.